JianJinglin/awesome-agentic-AIScientists/README.md

 > A curated list of papers on **Agentic Multimodal Large Language Models (MLLMs) for Scientific Discovery**

+📢 **We welcome contributions!** If you have papers to add, please [submit an issue](https://github.com/JianJinglin/awesome-agentic-AIScientists/issues)!

 This repository accompanies our survey paper: **["Exploring Agentic Multimodal Large Language Models: A Survey for AIScientists"](https://www.techrxiv.org/users/998129/articles/1358530-exploring-agentic-multimodal-large-language-models-a-survey-for-aiscientists)**

 ### Comparison with Related Surveys